Skip to content

 wh assertion create --shape Belief --about Location/cave --data '{"safe":true}'

-wh assertion list Location/cave --shape Belief
+wh assertion list --about Location/cave --shape Belief

-wh assertion head --shape Belief
+wh assertion list --shape Belief

-wh assertion head --count
+wh assertion list --count

 CommandDescription

-wh commit create [--ops json] [-f file] [--stream] [--add name] [--revise name] [flags]Create a commit
+wh commit submit [--ops json] [-f file] [--stream] [--skip-existing] [--add name] [--revise wref] [--retract wref] [--reason text] [flags]Submit a stream of operations.
+Bare wh commit is equivalent.

 Terminal window

-wh commit create --add cave --shape Location --data '{"x":3,"y":7}' -m "Add cave"
+wh commit submit --add cave --shape Location --data '{"x":3,"y":7}' -m "Add cave"

-cat ops.jsonl | wh commit create --stream -m "Pipe ingest"
+cat ops.jsonl | wh commit submit --stream -m "Pipe stream"

 CommandDescription